 Sitting on a bench outside the coffee shop, Coach Dan and I had just wrapped up a successful Unbreakable Body workshop weekend, and the conversation turned to what we get out of our own fitness practice – the learning, the workshops, the coaching, that we pursue for our own practice – beyond the “usual” results of ‘get stronger’ or ‘be more mobile’.
-I asked Dan, who is a friend, a client of mine, and my Assistant Coach in The Unbreakable Body, to share more on this topic with you.
+I asked Dan, who served previously as my Assistant Coach in The Unbreakable Body, to share more on this topic with you.
 As you read, ask yourself, “what are my returns on this investment I’m making into my body, besides the ‘obvious’ stuff?”
 Over to Coach Dan…

 My wife and I recently started ordering food from a meal kit service.
 You probably know the drill with these.
 Every couple of days, a large freezer box shows up at our door.
 When I open the box I find clearly labeled ingredients and an easy to follow recipe.
 There is no guess work, no grocery list, no trip to the store, and no researching new recipes.
 The meal kit service does all of that for us, we just need to follow the directions.

 Now, our family is far from ignorant in the kitchen.
 My wife went to culinary school and I’ve been cooking my entire life.
 We have more than enough grocery stores near our house and though we’re busy with full-time jobs and two kids, we definitely could schedule time to shop once or twice a week.